 ✄ The more treatments the jeans will have the more it will be expensive.

-✄ Check that the back pockets are provided with a optical illusion.
-There is two schools for this: as you see in the picture 1 the pocket seams are narrow towards the inside.
+✄ Check that the back pockets are provided with an optical illusion.
+There are two schools for this: as you see in the picture 1 the pocket seams are narrow towards the inside.
 Image 2: the pocket is not symmetrical, one side is a right angle and the other not.
-If the jeans you have in your hands do not fit in none of this two options, drop the risk of having the flat buttocks!
+If the jeans you have in your hands do not fit in any of this two options, drop the risk of having the flat buttocks!

-✄ If you are a lover of jeans, ask to test the range “self edge”, this type of high-end jeans is Japanese, it is made on old looms and cut with the sub arm along * at the edge* of the fabric.
-The interrest of this cut is to have a leg which is more curved and therefore more comfortable!
-You should know that in general these are jeans with a longer leg length than the average because they are made to be roll up at the bottom.
+✄ If you are a lover of jeans, ask to test the range “self-edge”, this type of high-end jeans is Japanese, it is made on old looms and cut with the sub-arm along * at the edge* of the fabric.
+The interest of this cut is to have a leg which is more curved and therefore more comfortable!
+You should know that in general, these are jeans with a longer leg length than the average because they are made to be rolled up at the bottom.
 Why?
-The hallmark of self edge is represented by a red stripe along the seam of the leg, so it appears when have rolled up your jeans.
+The hallmark of self-edge is represented by a red stripe along the seam of the leg, so it appears when have rolled up your jeans.

 And now you’re a jeans pro, unbeatable on its history and manufacturing processes!
 Next appointment next week for the rest of this special denim saga!

-* The Under arm area is under the arm: therefore the side of the jeans that is in the axis.
+* The Sub-arm area is under the arm: therefore the side of the jeans that are in the axis.